An excellent retelling of the Rumpelstiltskin story. Highly recommended.

 Bad times come again, of course, and you know how the Rumplestiltskin story unfolds.
 But, although it does follow the original story fairly closely, it also is so much more rich and well-developed.
 The writing is lovely and the setting and characters are multi-layered and believable.

-I know some people have thought it dragged a bit, and I can see the validity in those complaints, but I loved every moment of it and was glad it didn’t rush toward the ending.
+I know some people have thought it dragged a bit, and I can see the validity in those complaints, but I loved every moment of A Curse Dark as Gold and was glad it didn’t rush toward the ending.